MRJOHN5ON/Refactoring-using-a-page-object-model/readme.md

 - `originalTest.js` is the original test.
 - `refactoredTest.js` is the refactored test.
 - `pages` folder contains the POM classes.
+- Maybe this is not correct logic, but I was taught by someone else not to hide the expects/assertions in the POM, so I kept them in the test script itself.

 #### Flow of the test: